 One of the only other drawbacks is finding a supplier and then a fabricator who knows the material well.
 As of now, it’s not an extremely common material for countertops, so the market is limited.

-In addition, if you shop around to find someone who makes porcelain countertops, you’ll want to check prices, which can vary wildly.
+In addition, if you shop around to find someone who makes porcelain counter tops, you’ll want to check prices, which can vary wildly.

-You might choose from metallic, wood grain, rusted steel, or cement finishes — all of which look quite natural.
+You might choose from marble, metallic, wood grain, rusted steel, or concrete finishes — all of which look quite natural.